 Nearly all construction materials allow moisture vapour to diffuse through them, to differing extents.
 For this reason, the airtight layer is often also vapour-tight, again with the aim of using ventilation to control the movement of moisture in the building.

 On a minority of projects, the materials used in the construction are all vapour permeable (or ‘breathable’).
-Their deliberate specification allows moisture to move through the structure freely, with appropriate levels of ventilation at the outermost layers of the building fabric to remove it to the external air finally.
+Their deliberate specification allows moisture to move through the structure freely, with appropriate levels of ventilation at the outermost layers of the building fabric to remove it to the external air.

 Due to the natural movement of air within a building, some moisture vapour is likely to reach the roof space - especially where insulation is laid along the horizontal ceiling.
 The question then is how to specify the roof to deal with that.

-Generally speaking, the specification of breathable underlays and pitched roof ventilation in combination is not what it could be.
-The extent to which the ceiling below is made airtight, and therefore how much moisture can reach the roof space, should also influence the choice of underlay and the provision of ventilation.
+In a pitched roof application, the specification of a breathable or non-breathable underlay, along with the appropriate low (eaves) and high (ridge / tope edge abutment) level ventilation, will provide the necessary build-up to combat the risks of condensation.
+The extent to which the ceiling below is made airtight, and therefore how much moisture can reach the roof space, can also influence the choice of underlay and the provision of ventilation.

 Among other things, BS 5250 gives guidance on general design principles for buildings, the role of air and vapour control layers, and the vapour permeability of common materials.
 Annex H deals specifically with design principles for roofs, including pitched roofs, and should be used to check a proposed roof design against good practice.